cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   colleagues the first Serbian version.
 - Prof. Ioannis Mavridis and Dr. Theodoros Mastoras for the first Greek version of CT1.
-- Alain Integral for the French version of CT1.
+- Alain Stephan for the French version of CT1. (xxx)
 - Turkish xxxxxxxxxxxxx Not started yet.
 - Russian xxxxxxxxxx Not started yet.